Three-body resonances of $\alpha\alpha M$ clusters ($M=\phi$, $J/\psi$, $\eta_c$) in $^{8}_{M}{\mathrm{Be}}$ nuclei: Three-body resonances of cluster

 where $V_0$ is the strength of the interaction, $R$ is the radius of the nucleus, and $c$ is the surface diffuseness.
 The fitted parameters when $R_\alpha=1.84$, 1.70, and 1.56 fm are shown in Table~\ref{tab:parameters}.
 In practical calculations, we use Eq.~\eqref{eq:WS potential} for the $\alpha$-$\phi$ potential in the ${}^2S_{1/2}$ channel, and analytical expression Eq.~\eqref{eq:analytical alpha-qq} for the potentials of other systems.

 The $N$-$\phi$ potential in the ${}^4S_{3/2}$ channel and the corresponding $\alpha$-$\phi$ potentials calculated by Eq.~\eqref{eq:analytical alpha-qq} when $R_\alpha=1.84$, 1.70, and 1.56 fm are plotted in the upper panel of Fig.~\ref{fig:alpha-phi}, which is consistent with the results obtained using Woods-Saxon fitting in Ref.~\cite{Filikhin:2024xkb}.
 The $V_{\alpha\phi}$ potential is highly sensitive to $R_\alpha$, and as $R_\alpha$ decreases, $V_{\alpha\phi}$ becomes deeper and deeper, which will have a significant impact on the energy spectra of the systems.
 The lower panel of Fig.~\ref{fig:alpha-phi} presents the $\alpha$-$J/\psi$ Woods-Saxon potential fitted by Ref.~\cite{Etminan:2025yoq} and the $\alpha$-$J/\psi$ potential calculated by Eq.~\eqref{eq:analytical alpha-qq} with $R_\alpha=1.70\sqrt{1.5}$, 1.70, and 1.47 fm in the ${}^4S_{3/2}$ channel.
 We choose $1.70\sqrt{1.5}$ fm because $R_\alpha$ is $\sqrt{1.5}$ times $a$, while we choose 1.47 fm because it was used to compute the rms matter radius of the $c\bar{c}$-$\alpha\alpha$ state in Ref.~\cite{Etminan:2025yoq}.
 It can be seen that the potential with $R_\alpha=$1.70 fm, which should have been consistent with Ref.~\cite{Etminan:2025yoq}, is deeper.
-When $R_\alpha=1.70\sqrt{1.5}$ fm, the results of the two are similar but still exhibit differences in line shape.
-We don't know where the differences specifically come from, but fortunately our results for $V_{\alpha\phi}$ potential are consistent with Ref.~\cite{Filikhin:2024xkb}.
+When $R_\alpha=1.70\sqrt{1.5}$ fm, the two results are similar but still exhibit differences in line shape.
+The precise origin of these differences remains unclear; nevertheless, our results for the $V_{\alpha\phi}$ potential are consistent with Ref.~\cite{Filikhin:2024xkb}.

+{ The earlier study of Ref.~\cite{Filikhin:2024xkb} employed a folded potential derived solely from the $^4S_{3/2}$ channel, whereas Ref.~\cite{Etminan:2025yoq} performed separate folding for the $^2S_{1/2}$, $^4S_{3/2}$, and spin-averaged channels.
+From a physical perspective, all channels can contribute simultaneously to the $\alpha$-$M$ interaction, and a properly spin-averaged interaction should indeed be used.
+To treat the spin dependence of the $N$-$M$ interaction, the standard approach is to take a spin average weighted by $2S+1$:

+From the viewpoint of strict angular‑momentum coupling, this weighting is also well‑founded.
+The spin wave function of the $\alpha$ particle is

+where $s_i$ denotes the spin of the $i$‑th nucleon.
+The total spin wave function of the $\alpha$ particle and a spin $s_5=1$ meson ($\phi$ or $J/\psi$) can be written as

+As illustrated in Fig.~\ref{fig:Spin}, the factor $[[s_3s_4]_0 s_5]_{1m}$ can be recoupled into a superposition of $[s_3[s_4s_5]_{1/2}]_{1m}$ and $[s_3[s_4s_5]_{3/2}]_{1m}$.
+The resulting recoupling coefficients are exactly the weights $1/3$ and $2/3$ appearing in Eq.~\eqref{eq:Vave}, thereby confirming the consistency of the spin‑averaging prescription.